 Example: A new director of technology needs to assess the tech stack of the company.
 They spend the first few first months talking with different teams to determine what is working and what is not.
 Once they have researched alternatives for the company, they set goals for their team to bring in the new software and equipment before the end of the year.

 A transactional leader is focused on mentorship, instruction and training, and typically has their team motivated by monetary rewards.
 This leadership style will also use disciplinary action when a team member fails.
 It's a similar style to the pacesetter.

 The transactional leadership style is best suited for teams that need to meet specific goals or KPIs, like sales teams.

-Example: The owner of a travel agency asks the team to book a certain number of trips over a three month period.
-They stipulate that those who exceed their goals will get a bonus and those that fail to hit them will be put on a probationary period until they can bring their bookings back up.
+Example: The owner of a travel agency asks the team to book a certain number of trips over a three-month period.
+They stipulate that those who exceed their goals will get a bonus and those who fail to hit them will be put on a probationary period until they can bring their bookings back up.

 Example: The manager at an insurance company asks the policy writers to follow a specific and defined framework when writing any new regulations into their policies.
 The writers must use a detailed approval process before the documentation is considered complete and finalized.

 Related: How to Become a Good Leader: 5 Levels of Leadership Explained